dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part8_Market/index.md

 {{<imageToClickGlobal imgPosition = "right" imagePath = "/img/C4 P8 Ombi.png" Capition = "Ombi the terrible Dwarf"  width = "60%" >}}

 Kalinar, meanwhile, drifted to the tool vendors, where he found high-quality lockpicks and fine craftsmanship tools.
-The drow vendor, Safara, smirked.
+The drow vendor, Zafara, smirked.
 "This is how I make my name in the warrens.
 If you’re looking for real tools, I’ve got them.
 If you're looking for business, we can talk elsewhere."

 "Name’s Kalinar," he said, sliding a gold coin across the table.
 "We’ll be in touch."